whynoodle/homelab-diagram/README.md

    If the script fails, you can take the following steps for diagnosis (admin privilege required):
     1. Open a PowerShell window and change working directory to your Windows Subsystem For Android™ directory.

     2. Run the command below in PowerShell.
-This should fail with an ActivityID, which is a UUID required
+This should fail with an ActivityID, which is a UUID required for the next step.
+       ```Powershell
+       Add-AppxPackage -ForceApplicationShutdown -ForceUpdateFromAnyVersion -Register .\AppxManifest.xml
+       ```

+    3.